-The intended performance of earth supported elements such as pavements and utilities are contingent upon following the earthwork recommendations and guidelines outlined in this section.
+The intended performance of earth supported elements such as foundations and utilities are contingent upon following the earthwork recommendations and guidelines outlined in this section.
 Earthwork activities on the project should be observed and evaluated by TTL personnel.
 The evaluation of earthwork should include observation and testing of all fill and backfill soils placed at the site, along with subgrade preparation beneath the residential structures, pavements, and other areas to receive fill materials.
+Please note that mass grading for the subdivision had not been performed before drilling of TTL exploratory borings at the site.